-Jantar Mantar Jaipur timings and entry charges: Jantar Mantar in Jaipur remains open from 9:00 Am to 4: 30 Pm, on all seven days of the week.
+Jantar Mantar Jaipur timings: Jantar Mantar in Jaipur remains open from 9:00 am to 4: 30 pm, on all seven days of the week.
 Generally, one can see the whole of Jantar Mantar in 30 to 45 minutes of time.

-Jantar Mantar, jaipur entry fee is INR 50/person for Indians and INR 200/per person for foreigners.
+Jantar Mantar Jaipur entry fee: Jantar Mantar, Jaipur entry fee is INR 50/person for Indians and INR 200/per person for foreigners.
 The entry cost for Indian students is INR 15/person and that of International students is INR 25/person.
 Students get this discount on showing valid ID proof.

-The Jantar Mantar observatory in Jaipur comprises of 19 instruments to measure the position and distances of extra terrestrial bodies.
+The Jantar Mantar observatory in Jaipur comprises of 19 instruments to measure the position and distances of extraterrestrial bodies.
 These instruments are basically stone structures, depicting interesting geometric shapes.
-It is advisable to take a local guide or an audio guide for clear understanding of the instruments and how they work.
+It is advisable to take a local Jantar Mantar, Jaipur guide or an audio guide for a clear understanding of the instruments and how they work.

 1. Vrihat Smarat Yantra: The Huge Sundial

-Vrihat Smarat Yantra is a gigantic sun dial, placed at the centre of Jantar Mantar observatory.
+Vrihat Smarat Yantra is a gigantic sundial, placed at the center of Jantar Mantar observatory.
 This is 27 m long and renowned as the tallest sundial in the World.
 The Samrat Yantra, translating to ‘supreme instrument’ is an equinoctial sundial and measures time up to the precision of two seconds.

 The shadow of the triangular wall of the yantra, which is positioned in the north-south direction with an angle identical to the latitude of this location, travels equal distances in equal intervals of time, on the eastern and western quadrants.
 This movement is standardized to calculate and interpret the local time.